2020 New York Giants season: Week 17: vs. Dallas Cowboys

 Despite orchestrating just 3 touchdown drives in his previous 3 starts, Daniel Jones and the Giants came out firing, scoring 3 touchdowns in the first half, including two from Sterling Shepard, one of which was a 23-yard end-around on the opening drive.
 However, the Cowboys scored a field goal on their last possession in the first half and a touchdown by Ezekiel Elliott on their first drive of the third quarter to make it a one-score game.

 Kickers Greg Zuerlein and Graham Gano traded field goals in the 4th quarter.
-Controversially, on the Giants field goal drive, Cowboys head coach Mike McCarthy failed to challenge an 11-yard catch by Dante Pettis on 3rd & 16 to put the Giants in field goal range, despite replays showing the ball had touched the ground.
+Controversially, on the Giants field goal drive, Cowboys head coach Mike McCarthy failed to challenge an 11-yard catch by Dante Pettis on 3rd and 16 to put the Giants in field goal range, despite replays showing the ball had touched the ground.
 On the Cowboys last chance of the game, needing a touchdown to win, Leonard Williams sacked Andy Dalton on first and goal and got to him again.
 On third down, Williams hit Dalton as he was throwing the ball, and the pass was intercepted by rookie safety Xavier McKinney, his first NFL interception.
 Needing a first down to run out the clock, running back Wayne Gallman got it, then dropped the football without being touched.
 Fortunately, he recovered his own fumble in the mad dash and the Giants then ran out the clock.

 With the win, the Giants improved to 6–10 and eliminated the Cowboys.
 They also snapped a 7-game losing streak against them, which dated back to Week 14 of the 2016 season.
 Their 6 wins was the most in a season since 2016 as well.
 They also won all three home games against their divisional opponents in a season for the first time since 2005.
 However, the Giants were eliminated when the Washington Football Team defeated the Philadelphia Eagles 20-14 and clinched the NFC East later that night.
-As of 2025, this was the Giants most recent win over the Cowboys.
+The Giants would not defeat the Cowboys again until Week 18 of the 2025 season.